byu-cpe/ecen192/_labs/11_yb_security.md

 ## Overview

 This lab will introduce you to basic de-hashing and the CIA triangle.
-The code for this week's lab can be found [here](https://github.com/byu-ecen-192/y-board-cybersecurity).

 **There is a Help Video section at the bottom that goes with this lab.
 Some intructions may require you to watch the video or will be easier to understand when following along with the video.**